 7. Promote influencer content instead of your own

-One of the most fascinating points from Ryan Visser of VMware was his conviction that brands do better to encourage influencers to create content about the brands products/services and then promote their content via the brands owned and paid media instead of content on the brands own site.
+One of the most fascinating influencer marketing tips, came from Ryan Visser of VMware, as was his conviction that brands will do better to encourage influencers to create content about the brands products/services and then promote their content via the brands owned and paid media instead of content on the brands own site.

 The ideal of taking micro-influencers and building up their profile and web traffic is anathema to normal B2B marketing practice, but according to Ryan, can deliver massive increases in clicks and enquiries.

 Looking for more influencer marketing tips?

 We’ll be running another Influencer Marketing Huddle in London early in 2018.
 If you’d to attend, drop us a line via our contact page and we’ll be in touch.